49. " and (remember) when

 more appropriate answer to this question will be discussed when

-commenting on sura al-qasas no. 28, verse 4. therein, you will
+commenting on sura al-qasas no. 28, verse 4. therein,

 come to know that the reason for that murder was not only pharaoh's